Mandated Timeframe for Breach Reporting and/or Consumer Notification

-Florida has a rather extensive definition of “personal information”, which includes: a user name or e-mail address in addition to a password or security question that would permit access to an online account.
+Florida’s definition of “personal information” includes: a user name or e-mail address in addition to a password or security question that would permit access to an online account.

-If an entity discovers circumstances requiring notice of more than 1,0000 individuals at a single time, all consumer reporting agencies that compile and maintain files on those affected consumers must be notified of the incident.
+If an entity discovers circumstances requiring notice of more than 1,000 individuals at a single time, all consumer reporting agencies that compile and maintain files on those affected consumers must be notified on the incident.

-Vendors are held to the same data protection requirements as data owners and must report a breach to the data owner within 10 days upon discovery.
+Vendors are held to the same data protection requirements as data owners.

 Specific requirements are associated regarding driver’s licences and the personal information conveyed through “swiping” the ID card.